 Even students with internal awards or funding that requires a work commitment, should find and apply for additional external awards.
 Why would you do that if you’re already funded?
-Because these awards free you up to do your own research and it is an external recognition of your scholarly excellence and promise.
+Because these awards free you up to do your own research and are an external recognition of your scholarly excellence and promise.
 Winning small awards sets you up to win bigger awards.

 Although it takes intense effort to submit a strong application, the sooner you know how to present your work to an external audience the better.
-Most graduate students will go onto careers that require finding funding for your research or potentially putting together proposals.
+Most graduate students will go on to careers that require finding funding for your research or potentially putting together proposals.

 We recommend you attend workshops offered by the Office of Fellowships and Scholarships.
-Workshops are presented throughout the semester, and can be general in nature; specific to individuals in science, technology, engineering or mathematical fields; or focus on international opportunities.
+Workshops are presented throughout the semester and can be general in nature; specific to individuals in science, technology, engineering or mathematical fields; or focus on international opportunities.

 Over the course of four sessions graduate students learn specifics about these awards, how to apply and then they begin writing significant segments of the award.

 During the winter session and one week before the fall semester begins, we offer a three-day boot camp where students learn how to find funding, create a list of potential fellowships and scholarships to apply to, and begin to write with help from consultants from UB's Center of Excellence in Writing.

 There are many tools at your disposal to find funding.
 First, take a look at the list of major awards, below.
 This is not a comprehensive list, rather it is comprised of some of the most applied for prestigious awards.

 Note that some awards allow the student to apply directly, while others require nomination by the university.
 Opportunities that require an institutional nomination are marked by an asterisk (*)